ucsfdigitalhealth/LabelLab/README.md

 The entire MongoDB database is temporarily deployed on a separate website.
-To view all documents: (https://labellab.up.railway.app/all)[https://labellab.up.railway.app/all].
+To view all documents: [please go here.](https://labellab.up.railway.app/all).